SamuVanoni/LeetCodePython/src/2570_merge_two_2d_arrays_by_summing_values/readme.md

 ## What Did I Learn?

-### In this challenge I lerned more about dictionary:
+### In this challenge I learned more about dictionary:

 1. We start by adding the elements to the dictionary according to the key.
 If the dictionary already has the key, we add the value to it.
 ```python